Ulindi River: Location

 The river rises in the east of South Kivu and flows in a northwesterly direction through Maniema, joining the Lualaba downstream from Kindu.

 The upper Ulindi valley has a richly diverse fauna, including many monkey species, chimpanzees, leopards, buffaloes, elephants and antelopes.

-The valley has traditionally been occupied by the Lega people, speakers of Kilega, a Bantu language.
+The valley has traditionally been occupied by the Lega and Nyindu people, speakers of Kilega and Kinyindu, a Bantu languages.

 It is administratively divided into the Mwenga, Shabunda and Pangi territories.

 History

 In 1874 the Ulindi river was visited by the explorer Verney Lovett Cameron, the second European to cross Africa.

 During the Congo Free State period, the region was under the control of Arabs from the east coast of Africa.
 Some of these such as Munie Chabodu and Munie Mtoro were agents of the Free State.

 The town of Shabunda was established by the Arabs.
 In 1899 it had an estimated population of 8,000.

 In June 1997 reports surfaced of a massacre of refugees in February that year at a bridge over the Ulindi just north of Shabunda in South Kivu.

 The refugees included unarmed civilians and armed Hutu fighters who had been involved in the 1994 massacre of Tutsis in Rwanda.
 They were attacked by Rwandan Tutsi troops who were fighting with the rebel forces of Laurent Kabila to overthrow the dictator Mobutu Sese Seko.

 Witnesses said that hundreds of people were killed.